c4s0py/stuff/README.md

 CardChecker.py - A validity credit card checker which uses the Luhn algorithm.
 Created as part of the computer science FreeCodeCamp course.

+Expense_tracker.py - an expense tracker that utilises Lambda functions.
+Created as part of the computer science FreeCodeCamp course.